fzn0x/hypf/README.md

 bun install hypf
 ```

-The idea of this tool is to provide frontend-only lightweight solution for fetching APIs with an easy wrapper:
+The idea of this tool is to provide lightweight `fetch` wrapper for Node.js, Bun:

 ```js
 import hypf from "hypf";